BoltzExchange/boltz-backend/docs/api.md

 ## Querying transactions

-The Boltz API also allwos for querying raw transactions for all configured chains.
-Irrspective of whether the transactions are still in the mempool or already included in a block; Boltz should find them either way.
+The Boltz API also allows for querying raw transactions for all configured chains.
+Irrespective of whether the transactions are still in the mempool or already included in a block; Boltz should find them either way.
 But it should be noted that unlike SPV and Neutrino servers, Boltz doesn't provide any kind of proof that the transaction was included in a block.

 Requests querying for transactions have to be `POST` and contain two arguments in its JSON encoded body: